 Efficient storage and high performance query processing: Amazon Redshift delivers fast query performance on datasets ranging in size from gigabytes to petabytes.
 Columnar storage, data compression, and zone maps reduce the amount of I/O needed to perform queries.
 Along with the industry standard encodings such as LZO and Zstandard, Amazon Redshift also offers purpose-built compression encoding, AZ64, for numeric and date/time types to provide both storage savings and optimized query performance.

-Materialized views (preview): Amazon Redshift materialized views allow you to achieve significantly faster query performance for analytical workloads such as dashboarding, queries from Business Intelligence (BI) tools, and Extract, Load, Transform (ELT) data processing jobs.
+Materialized views: Amazon Redshift materialized views allow you to achieve significantly faster query performance for analytical workloads such as dashboarding, queries from Business Intelligence (BI) tools, and Extract, Load, Transform (ELT) data processing jobs.
 You can use materialized views to cache intermediate results in order to speed up slow-running queries.
 Amazon Redshift can efficiently maintain the materialized views incrementally to continue to provide the low latency performance benefits.
-Try the preview today.
+Find out more.

 Machine learning to maximize throughput and performance: Advanced machine learning capabilities in Amazon Redshift deliver high throughput and performance, even with varying workloads or concurrent user activity.
 Amazon Redshift utilizes sophisticated algorithms to predict and classify incoming queries based on their run times and resource requirements to dynamically manage performance and concurrency while also helping you to prioritize your business critical workloads.
 Short query acceleration (SQA) sends short queries from applications such as dashboards to an express queue for immediate processing rather than being starved behind large queries.
 Automatic workload management (WLM) uses machine learning to dynamically manage memory and concurrency, helping maximize query throughput.
 In addition, you can now easily set the priority of your most important queries, even when hundreds of queries are being submitted.
 Amazon Redshift is also a self-learning system that observes the user workload continuously, determining the opportunities to improve performance as the usage grows, applying optimizations seamlessly, and making recommendations via Redshift Advisor when an explicit user action is needed to further turbo charge Amazon Redshift performance.